SharepointDesigns/documentation/spd-documentation/docs/design-2/overview.md

 ## ✅ Key Features

-- **One-Click SubPages Setup** – Instantly apply the full Design 2 layout with pre-configured sections, styles, and web parts.
+- **One-Click Site Setup** – Instantly apply the full Design 2 layout with pre-configured sections, styles, and web parts.
 - **Modern & Responsive Design** – Built to look great on desktop and mobile devices, with flexible layouts and customizable zones.
 - **Consistent Branding** – Apply a standardized look and feel across all sites to reinforce your brand identity.
 - **Productivity-Ready Components** – Includes quick links, Facilites, news feeds, Events Calendar, Holidays—ready to use out of the box.